pixo2000/Apps/Spacer/notes.md

 fi jump animaton and discovery

 always know wiesbaden and earth? any maybe also star <-- no nothing cuz scan tutorial?

+check if dev enviroment or if prod. if pord, generate the files into the appdata and if dev dont do anything -> maybe with variable like debug or stuff in main start